tastyigniter/docs/upgrade-guide.md

 Your TastyIgniter installation is successfully updated..

-{{site.data.alerts.warning}}If you experience any issue, you should restore your most recent database & file backup and try again{{site.data.alerts.end}}
+{{alerts.warning}}If you experience any issue, you should restore your most recent database & file backup and try again{{alerts.end}}

-{{site.data.alerts.note}}THIS IS FOR UPGRADE ON EXISTING INSTALLS ONLY!
-IF INSTALLING NEW, BE SURE TO READ THE README.md FILE INSTEAD{{site.data.alerts.end}}
+{{alerts.note}}THIS IS FOR UPGRADE ON EXISTING INSTALLS ONLY!
+IF INSTALLING NEW, BE SURE TO READ THE README.md FILE INSTEAD{{alerts.end}}

 ## Upgrading TastyIgniter v1.4.x to 2.0.x